Best Problem-Based Learning Apps & Tools for Schools

 Real problems hold a student's attention.
 Middle and high school teachers often struggle to keep their classes interested.
 When students solve actual challenges, they care about the outcome.
 IDE Corp notes that today's students want autonomy and choice.
 Tying lessons to current events gives them direct control over their learning.

 Problem-based learning consistently improves academic achievement.
 A study in Humanities and Social Sciences Communications found positive effects on scientific process skills and social interactions.
-Students also gain critical thinking and professional capabilities, according to Current Issues in Education.
+Students also gain critical thinking and professional capabilities, according to.
 They learn how to use the material outside of school.
 This success crosses disciplines.
 Springer Nature Link reports large achievement gains in language classrooms as well.

 What to Look for in Problem-Based Learning Apps